All About Methylene Blue: Benefits, Side Effects, and Safe Usage Guide

 At low doses, methylene blue is a powerful antioxidant that boosts ATP (cellular energy) production.
 It enhances cellular respiration and oxygen utilization, which is great for cognitive function.
 Additionally, it increases serotonin levels and possesses antibacterial, antifungal, and anti-parasitic properties.
 It’s been credited with helping to reduce brain fog and improve overall mental clarity.

-But one must be very, very careful with it because, it can switch from friend to foe.
+However, one must be very, very careful with it because methylene blue can quickly switch from friend to foe.
 From antioxidant to pro oxidant.
+All based on the dose and light exposure.

 Dose matters!
 At low doses, methylene blue acts as an antioxidant, helping to reduce oxidative stress by supporting cellular energy production.
 However, at higher doses and especially when combined with red or near-infrared light, methylene blue can switch roles and become pro-oxidant.
 This means it can amplify the production of reactive oxygen species (ROS), which can cause oxidative stress and potentially lead to inflammation or other issues, especially in sensitive individuals.